 - Dactylitis, or painful swelling in the hands and feet

-As sickle cell disease progresses, the symptoms can vary from person to person.
-Acute and chronic symptoms as well as common complications often occur and include:
+As sickle cell disease progresses, symptoms can vary from person to person.
+Acute and chronic symptoms as well as common complications often occur and may include:

 When the cells stick to the blood vessel walls and disrupt the delivery of oxygen to tissue, acute severe pain occurs.
 This can be sharp, intense, stabbing or throbbing pain.
 The most common areas of pain include the abdomen, arms, chest, lower back and legs.